 By the time William arrived in London he had laid waste to the countryside all around it and cut off all its supply routes - so the locals were probably already pretty intimidated.

-The original White Tower was only three-storeys high and most of what you can see today, beyond the footprint, has been rebuilt over the years.
+The original White Tower was only three-stories high and most of what you can see today, beyond the footprint, has been rebuilt over the years.
 The original Caen stone, used for facing details and brought from William's territories in Normandy, was long ago replaced by local Portland stone.
 Most of the windows were enlarged in the 19th century.
-But look carefully and you will see two small windows on on the building's south wall that have been there since the Tower was built.
+But look carefully and you will see two small windows on the building's south wall that have been there since the Tower was built.

 The White Tower Today

-William's White Tower is one of the largest castle keeps in Europe and the best preserved 11th century castles in the world.
-Today it forms only part of the 12 acre complex known as the Tower of London.
+William's White Tower is one of the largest castle keeps in Europe and the best preserved 11th-century castles in the world.
+Today it forms only part of the 12-acre complex known as the Tower of London.

 It houses an 11th century Romanesque Chapel of St John the Evangelist as well as a Royal Armouries collection.
-A highlight, The Line of Kings, is the world's longest running visitor attraction.
+A highlight, The Line of Kings, is the world's longest-running visitor attraction.
 It opened in 1652 and its display of English Kings in full suits of armor besides full-sized wooden horses been on continuous exhibition and popular ever since.

 Continue to 3 of 8 below.

 - Where: The Tower of London, London EC3N 4AB

 - Open: Summer hours - Tuesday to Saturday 9am to 5:30pm, Sunday and Monday from 10am.
 The Tower closes an hour earlier from November 1 to February 28, and is closed December 24-26 and January 1.

 - Admission: Adult, child, family and annual membership tickets are available.
 Check the website for current prices.
 There is a small additional fee for tickets booked by telephone but not for tickets purchased online or in person.